LHC Tabs About Us Wc

 Lufthansa Cargo AG.

-Lufthansa Cargo ranks among the world's leading air freight carriers.
-In the 2015 business year, the airline transported around 1.6 million tonnes of freight and mail and sold 8.4 billion revenue tonne-kilometres.
-The company currently employs about 4,600 people, worldwide.
+With a turnover of 2.8 billion euros and 6.5 billion revenue tonne-kilometres in 2020, Lufthansa Cargo is one of the world's leading companies in the transport of air freight.
+The company currently employs about 4,400 people worldwide.
 Lufthansa Cargo focuses on the airport-to-airport business.
-The cargo carrier serves around 300 destinations in approximately 100 countries with its own fleet of freighters, the belly capacities of passenger aircraft operated by Lufthansa and Austrian Airlines, and an extensive road feeder service network.
+The cargo carrier serves around 300 destinations in more than 100 countries with its own fleet of freighters, the belly capacities of passenger aircraft operated by Lufthansa German Airlines, Austrian Airlines, Brussels Airlines, Eurowings Discover and SunExpress, and an extensive road feeder service network.
 The bulk of the cargo business is routed through Frankfurt Airport.

 - November 30, 1994.